 - The student's previous degree level study does not total more than one year of equivalent full-time study

-Please contact the Health Sciences Admissions Office for information about dispensation for prior university study.
+Please email Admissions for information about dispensation for prior university study.

 There are no subject requirements for entry into HSFY.
 However, we strongly recommend you take Chemistry, Physics, and Calculus to NCEA Level 3 (or equivalent), along with an English-rich subject.

-All HSFY students who are looking to apply to Dentistry, Medical Laboratory Science, Medicine, Pharmacy, or Physiotherapy are required to sit an English Language Diagnostic test at the beginning of Semester One.
+All HSFY students who are looking to apply to Dentistry, Medical Laboratory Science, Medicine, Pharmacy, or Physiotherapy are required to sit an English Language Diagnostic test at the beginning of first semester.

 - This test is used to identify students who need extra help with their English language skills

-- Students who do not pass the test will have one further opportunity to resit and pass the test, near the end of Semester One
+- Students who do not pass the test will have one further opportunity to resit and pass the test, near the end of first semester

-- Students wishing to apply for the Health Sciences Professional Programmes who do not pass the second test will be required to take and pass ENGL 126
+- Students wishing to apply for Dentistry, Medical Laboratory Science, Medicine, Pharmacy, or Physiotherapy who do not pass the second test will be required to take and pass ENGL 126

 Please visit the Department of English and Linguistics website for more information.